 I know a couple who are really unhappy, and so the other day I asked the guy, “When was the last time you guys did something fun together?”
 He could not answer.
 I mean, isn’t the whole point of a romantic relationship to enjoy your lives together?

-There are always going to be problems, and yes, I understand that COVID is getting in the way of doing stuff, traveling, etc. That said, here’s an example of what I’m talking about when I say “fun.”
-I had a great time on New Year’s drinking wine, playing Backgammon and watching movies with my boyfriend.
+Here’s an example of what I’m talking about when I say “fun.”
+I had a great time on a recent Saturday night drinking wine, playing Backgammon and watching movies with my boyfriend.
 We laughed and talked and it was just as fun as it would have been if we were at the Ritz Carlton in Naples.
 I honestly feel that way.